- To develop, encourage, promote, and protect the commercial, professional, financial and general business interests in Saipan;

 The Saipan Chamber of Commerce is supported entirely by its members.
 Membership investments are the backbone of our Chamber, and comprise the financial resources to accomplish our work.
-The Chamber currently employs two full-time staff, the Executive Director Christine Parke, and the Chamber Coordinator, Francine Camacho.
+The Chamber currently employs three full-time staffs, the Executive Director Jill Arenovski, the Chamber Coordinator/Administrator Emi H. Agulto, and the Administrative Assistant Yolanda S. Cruz.
 They are responsible for the management of the Chamber office and all associated chamber activities.

 A nine member Board of Directors governs the Chamber.
 The membership elects members to the Board annually to serve for terms of one calendar year for officers, and staggered two calendar year terms for directors.
 The Board of Directors is responsible for reflecting the various views of the general membership and establishes Chamber policy on critical and non-critical issues.